poizan42/LockNote-hacks/README.txt

 Steganos LockNote - Self-modifying encrypted notepad Copyright (C) 2006-2010 Steganos GmbH

 Build Notes
 -----------

-Written by Leonard Ritter, 2006/03/06
+Written by Robert Foertsch, 2010/02/16

-Amended by Robert Foertsch, 2010/02/03
+As of version 1.0.5, LockNote builds with Microsoft Visual Studio 2008.

-At the time of release, LockNote builds with Microsoft Visual Studio .NET 2003 only, but it is not impossible that it builds with other compilers/IDE's as well.
+The old solution and project files for Microsoft Visual Studio .NET 2003 are included as well.

 There is also initial support for the SCons build system, but you need to manually modify the SConstruct file to get it to work.